thibaut-neoledge/azure-docs.fr-fr/articles/service-bus-relay/service-bus-relay-tutorial.md

             // Create the ServiceRegistrySettings behavior for the endpoint.
             IEndpointBehavior serviceRegistrySettings = new ServiceRegistrySettings(DiscoveryType.Public);

-            // Add the Service Bus credentials to all endpoints specified in configuration. foreach (ServiceEndpoint endpoint in host.Description.Endpoints)
+            // Add the Relay credentials to all endpoints specified in configuration. foreach (ServiceEndpoint endpoint in host.Description.Endpoints)
             {
                 endpoint.Behaviors.Add(serviceRegistrySettings);